-What can you commit to doing now for your family or community starting now?
+What can you do to help your family/neighborhood starting now?
 (Remember it doesn't have to be something big!)
-(Ideas could be cleaning up a community garden, or neighborhood block, not littering, helping out more at home, being kind to others etc.

 Have a musical and happy rest of the summer!

+Link

 This summer we learned about a variety of musical styles.
 We learned about storytelling and how music can make a story come to life.
 We created our own song representing our diversity and what makes New York a global city.
 We talked about what we want to see in our communities and how we can help make our city even greater.
 Our camp time was short and we learned about some musical styles but New York is a huge city with a lot more music to discover!

-3rd MU:Pr6.1.3
+NYS Standards

+MU:Pr6.1.K

 a.
-Perform music with expression and technical accuracy.
+With guidance, perform music with expression.